How Long Are Shifts In Ice Hockey? An NHL Guide

 The table above shows that there are four lines of forwards in every NHL game, and each line comprises three players (two wingers and a center).
 In addition, there are three lines of defensemen, each comprising two players.

 Therefore, when an ice hockey game begins, you see the forwards comprising the centerman and the winger, making up the first forward line.
-Also, you see the two defensemen, which is the first defence line.
+Also, you see the two defensemen, which is the first defense line.

 Line Change Of Forwards In The NHL